adelmofilho/kRypto/README.md

 ### Usage

-To gather current data of cryptocurrencies, use function `ticker`.
+To get current data of cryptocurrencies, use function `ticker`.

 ```r